Soy Luna

-In May 2017, the series was renewed for a third and final season, which premiered on April 16, 2018.
+In May 2017, the series was renewed for a third and final season, which premiered on 16 April 2018.
 After the airing of the final episode, Disney broadcast a documentary titled Soy Luna: The Journey which recounts the main actors' most emotional experiences in the series over the last three years.

 In November 2020, a documentary/special titled Soy Luna: El último concierto was officially announced.
-It was exclusively released to Disney+ on February 26, 2021.
+It was exclusively released to Disney+ on 26 February 2021.

+On 23 October 2024, during an interview for Radio Disney, Karol Sevilla confirmed that the series would return for a fourth season, which began filming in June 2025.
+The new season will premiere in 2026 on Disney+.